Last week I wrapped up the biggest launch of my business so far.

 It is REALLY unusual for someone to have such a huge launch without spending ANY money on advertising, such as Facebook ads.

-It’s really unusual for anyone to grow a six figure business, much less a $800k business, in less than a year without spending LOTS of money on ads.
+It’s really unusual for anyone to grow a six figure business in less than a year without spending LOTS of money on ads.

 Most launch strategists will tell you you need to invest thousands into FB ads in order to launch.
 Not only is this a huge barrier to entry, it’s also just flat out not true.